-Applicants must complete the GMS registration as well as the registration and/or prequalification on the NYS Grants Gateway System early, where applicable, to avoid any concerns with these automated systems.
-Grants Gateway prequalification and GMS signatory registration must be completed prior to the submission of a proposal.
+Applicants must complete the GMS registration as well as the registration and/or prequalification on the NYS Statewide Financial System early, where applicable, to avoid any concerns with these automated systems.
+Statewide Financial System prequalification and

+GMS signatory registration must be completed prior to the submission of an application.
 Each application will consist of the following components that must be completed using GMS:

-- Participant name(s): primary contact, fiscal contact, contract signatory - Contact information for all participating agencies or organizations - Answers to project specific questions - Project Budget - Project Work Plan, and - Any required attachments indicated in this RFP and noted below in the checklist.

-When all the above requirements and GMS Application components are completed, click the "Submit" button.
+- Participant name(s): primary contact, fiscal contact, contract signatory - Contact information for all participating agencies or organizations - Answers to project specific questions - Project Budget - Project Work Plan, and - Any required attachments indicated in this RFA and noted below in the checklist. - When all the above requirements and GMS Application components are completed, click the "Submit" button.
 GMS will review the application for completeness.
 If any fields are missing, a report will display what remains to be completed.
 Once all fields are complete and you submit successfully, GMS will display a screen that states "Your application has been submitted."
+In addition, GMS will send an email notification to the Signatory official listed on the application to make aware that an application has been submitted on your jurisdiction's or organization's behalf.
+If you do not get this message or email, your application has NOT submitted.
+GMS will, however, supply a pop-up box with the requirement that has not been fulfilled.
+If after updating the application, you still do not receive a successful submission, please contact our help desk at (518) 457-9787 for assistance.

 XI.
-PROPOSAL/APPLICATION CHECKLIST
+APPLICATION CHECKLIST

-- Obtain and submit DUNS number as directed in Section IX of this RFP. - Complete Grants Gateway Prequalification Requirements See Appendix: Grants Gateway Prequalification Process. - All Applicants: Complete all DCJS Grants Management System (GMS) Registration Requirements - See Appendix: DCJS Grants Management System (GMS) Instructions and Helpful Hints. - Review and complete, where necessary, all contractual requirements as described in Section IX Administration of Contracts. - Answer Questions in QUESTIONS TAB in GMS and also attach the answers in a Word Document to GMS -- See Section VI of this solicitation. - Complete BUDGET TAB on GMS by entering the line-item Operating Budget.
-A sample budget has been provided as an Appendix to this RFP.
-Applicants will need to enter the budget version in GMS.
-On the BUDGET tab click on "Create new Budget version". - Complete the WORKPLAN tab by entering "TBD" on all required areas.
-TBD will need to be entered into one "Objective," one "Task," and one "Performance Measure" to submit the application.
-A sample Work Plan has been provided for applicant information. - A letter of support from the police department.
-See RFP Section II.B for information.
+- Not-for-Profit Applicants ONLY: Complete Statewide Financial System Prequalification Requirements - See Appendix: Statewide Financial System (SFS) Prequalification Requirement - All Applicants: Complete all DCJS Grants Management System (GMS) Registration Requirements - See Appendix: DCJS Grants Management System (GMS) Instructions and Helpful Hints. - Complete all necessary contractual requirements as described in Section: Administration of Contracts. - Answer Questions in QUESTIONS TAB in GMS and also attach the answers in a Word Document to GMS -- See Section VI of this solicitation. - Answer Program Narrative Questions in QUESTIONS TAB in GMS and attach the answers on a Word Document to GMS. - Complete BUDGET TAB on GMS by entering the line-item Operating Budget. - Complete the WORKPLAN tab by entering "TBD" on all required areas.
+TBD will need to be entered into one "Objective," one "Task," and one "Performance

+Measure" to submit the application.
+A sample Work Plan has been provided for applicant information.

+• A letter of support from a local law enforcement entity.
+See RFA Section II.B for information.